kliff9/DopeChat/readme.md

 ## Description

-A Group video calling application using the Agora Web SDK with a Django backend.
+A Group video calling application using the Agora Web SDK with a Django.

 ## Technologies Used:
 ◼ HTML - The standard markup language for creating Web pages.